-Zhang, 26, was last seen getting into Christensen's car at a bus stop on June 9, the complaint says
+Zhang, 26, was last seen getting into Christensen’s car at a bus stop on June 9, the complaint says, citing video evidence.

 He first said he couldn’t remember where he was between 2 p. m. and 3 p. m. on the day of the kidnapping, the complaint says.
 He later told authorities he was probably sleeping or playing video games “at his residence all day,” the FBI agent writes in the complaint.

-Days later, Christensen admitted to investigators he was "driving around the UI campus when he observed an Asian female with a backpack standing at a corner appearing distressed," the complaint says.
+Days later, Christensen admitted to investigators he had picked up an Asian woman standing at a corner, the complaint says.

 Christensen said he drove up to the woman, who told him she was late to an appointment, and offered her a ride, the FBI agent says.

 Christensen also told authorities he may have made a wrong turn, and the woman panicked.
-At this moment, he said he let his passenger out of the car a few blocks away, the criminal complaint says.
+At this moment, he said, he let his passenger out of the car a few blocks away from where she got into the car, the criminal complaint says.

 CNN photo shows suspect at vigil